Degwy/budgeting/e2e/README.md

 #### Reports Screen - Inflow vs Outflow
 - *Check the mapping between charts and charts' guide*
 - *Check that there are no duplicate colors in the charts*
-- *Check that the total under each charts*
+- *Check that the total under each chart*

 #### Reports Screen - Spending by Category
-- *Check that the number of colors block equal number of colors in charts' guide*
+- *Check that the number of colors blocks equal number of colors in charts' guide*

 #### Integration and End to End:
 - ***Check that all Categories and Values are displayed correctly in Inflow vs Outflow charts***